tjheslin1/Patterdale/README.md

 the `jdbcUrl`s with the local IP address or your databases.
 For local Docker images this will be the IP of your machine.

+The `sath89/oracle-12c` docker images take a few minutes to start up.
+Patterdale will retry connections to the database(s) according to the `maxConnectionRetries` and `connectionRetryDelayInSeconds` settings.
+During this time the `HikariPool$PoolInitializationException` will be logged, as will details of the connection retry attempts.

 ## Example view of Patterdale metrics within Prometheus
 ![Example view of Patterdale metrics within Prometheus](https://github.com/tjheslin1/Patterdale/blob/master/docs/Patterdale_screenshot.png)